ncatlab/nlab-content/pages/392.md

 * The generally accepted *definition* of a [[ring]] does not include commutativity, but in [[algebraic geometry]] and [[commutative algebra]] it is an almost universal convention that all rings are taken to be commutative.
 However, almost every book concerning the subject announces its conventions early on.
 A closely related niceness condition is taking all modules to be unital.

 * Algebraic topologists usually work with a [[convenient category of topological spaces]] rather than the category of all [[topological spaces]], but usually they simply say "space" to mean an object of their chosen convenient category.
 Some algebraic topologists (particularly of the MIT school) take this even further and say "space" to mean [[simplicial set]].
+In the Chicago school, this is stretched even further, with "space" meaning [[spectrum]].

 These terminological uses can create situations that appear similar to actual red herrings, such as the use of "noncommutative ring" by people who are familiar with using "ring" to mean "commutative ring."
 However, since the actual definitions of terms like "ring" and "topological space" is generally accepted to be unchanged (as opposed to the commonly used abbreviations), these are not true red herrings.